RzayevTamerlan/react-visibility-manager/README.md

 - 🚀 **Easy to Use**: Get started in minutes with an intuitive component-based or hook-based API.
 - 🔵 **Typed**: Written in TypeScript for a great developer experience.
 - 🎯 **Single/Multiple Mode**: Choose between accordion-style single visibility or multiple simultaneous visibility.
+- ⚡ **Optimized**: Memoized components and hooks for better performance.

 -----